Indoor Air Quality - General

-Many people may play a role in helping to resolve an IAQ issueproblem including the building owner, employer, property manager, and occupants.
-Who conducts your investigation will depend on your workplace, but in general, you should have one person who is the leader, and perhaps a small team, including a representative from the workplace site health and safety committee, or the union, if appropriate.
+Many people may play a role in helping to resolve an IAQ issue including the building owner, employer, property manager, and occupants.
+Who conducts your investigation will depend on your workplace, but in general, you should have one person who is the leader, and perhaps a small team, including a representative from the health and safety committee, or the union, if appropriate.
 The expertise of many other people such as health and safety or building maintenance personnel, and the experience of everyone in the workplace will all be important in finding the root cause of your IAQ issue.

 Unfortunately finding the source or cause can often be difficult.
 The steps taken may vary from situation to situation but will include:

 - Examine the complaints to see if there is a pattern.